Ralph Leroy Nafziger: Career

+Personal life

 Nafziger was married to Nathalie Schaefer, and was later divorced.
-His second wife was Vee Roberton Bear.
+His second marriage to Vee M. Bear lasted from April 9, 1949 until June 17, 1958.
 He had two children: Ralph Leroy Nafziger, Jr. and Nathalie Nafziger.
-He had homes in Los Angeles, Palm Springs, Chicago, and Kansas City.
-Nafziger died on September 17, 1965 in Los Angeles, California, at the age of 77.
+Nafziger died on September 17, 1965, in Los Angeles, California, at the age of 77.
 The Interstate Bakeries Corporation continued growing; in 1995, it acquired Continental Baking Company (owners of the Wonder Bread and Hostess product lines) and in 2009 became Hostess Brands.